parabix/parabix-devel-mirror/README-radicalgrep.md

 # README-radicalgrep

 Radical Grep is a tool built off of the icgrep.
-It searches for the given Chinese radicals, and returns the phrase(s) that correspond with the input.
+It searches for the given Chinese radicals, and returns the sentence(s) that correspond with the input.
 Note that radicals will be processed according to the Kangxi Radical-Stroke indices.

 For more information on the Kangxi Radical System, please visit: https://en.wikipedia.org/wiki/Kangxi_radical or https://www.yellowbridge.com/chinese/radicals.php